kubernetes-retired/kubefed/docs/development.md

 ### kubernetes

-The federation v2 deployment requires kubernetes version >= 1.11.
+The kubefed deployment requires kubernetes version >= 1.11.
 To see a detailed list of binaries required, [see the prerequisites section in the user guide](userguide.md#prerequisites).